CHILD PROTECTION AND SAFEGUARDING STATEMENT

 These procedures, which take account of guidance issued by Central Government are described in detail in the school’s Child Protection and Safeguarding Policies, copies of which you are welcome to look at in school.
 We feel sure you will realise that these safeguards are necessary to ensure the welfare of all children, and that referrals have to be made in cases where harm to a child is suspected.

 The teachers with key responsibility for child protection issues are Mrs White and Miss Hegarty.
+The schools Child Protection & Safeguarding policy is available in the policy section of the website.

 By law, the school governors have to select one of themselves as the Child Protection Governor.
 Mrs Sarah Anderson is the Child Protection and Safeguarding Governor.
 The Headteacher, Mrs White, and Cllr Whittle, Chair of Governors, hold certificates in Safer Recruitment.
 All staff at the school have undertaken safeguarding training.